romashouckfamily/lab/syllabus/day2.md

 - Add remote upstream (my repo) for your fork: `git remote add upstream https://github.com/onelovelyname/lab`
 	* See https://help.github.com/en/articles/configuring-a-remote-for-a-fork
 - Take a look at the syllabus in sublime

-## 4. [15 minutes] Coding Challenge of the Day
-- Debugging worksheet

 ## BREAK (10 minutes)